-Welcome, future homeowners!
+Welcome, future first-time homebuyer!
 Buckle up, because you’re about to embark on the thrilling rollercoaster ride that is buying your first home.
 With my 20 years of personal finance expertise, I’m here to guide you through the ups, downs, and loop-de-loops of this exciting journey in this first-time homebuyer’s guide.

 Before you start dreaming of white picket fences, let’s lay the groundwork for your financial success.